Updated July 2020

 Whilst Mozcast’s weather system is an extremely creative way to show the differing algorithm points, it can be a little confusing and ‘too busy’ for beginners with lots of aspects demanding your attention.

-The layout features the ‘weather’ for today, the last five days weather results, weather for the last thirty days, and different tabs explaining the metrics and features.
-A little confusing right?
-The layout is too cluttered as it tries to squeeze in all of this data on the one page instead of either splitting them up on different pages or placing the data beneath one another encouraging users to scroll down the page.
+The layout features the ‘weather’ for today, the last five days weather results, weather for the last thirty days, and different tabs explaining the metrics and features:

-Algoroo, on the other hand, offers a much cleaner display with all the data you need presenting on one static page.
+Algoroo, on the other hand, offers a much cleaner display with the important data front and centre.

-Plus Algoroo offers a much wider data set, allowing you to look at algorithm activity from January 2013 whereas Mozcast only offers data from ninety days ago.
+Algoroo also offers a much wider data set, allowing you to look at algorithm activity from the previous 3 years, whereas Mozcast only offers data from 90 days ago.

 Close first round, but the winner is: Algoroo